qcx201/CAtrade/README.md

     <figcaption align="left">Data source: ISED Canada | Figure by author.</figcaption>
 </figure>

-Looking back over the past 25 years, there is a trend towards diversifying trade away from the US for imports. [say more here]
+Looking back over the past 25 years, there is a trend towards diversifying trade away from the US for imports. [continue]

 <figure>
     <figcaption align="center" style="font-size:16">